dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 Many companies now allow employees to work remotely.
 **Discuss the advantages and disadvantages of this development.**

+It has long been debated whether remote working brings more benefits or causes more problems.

 ---

 # **🔴 題目 4 — Cause & Effect（原因 + 影響）**